C

 Completed Challenge

-The current user journey in our app lacks an engaging, educational element at each location.
-Instead of simply receiving a prompt and moving to the next challenge, we could introduce interactive quizzes or intriguing facts to enhance user engagement and deepen their connection to the journey.
+The current user journey lacks educational engagement at each location.
+Users simply receive prompts and move to the next challenge without meaningful interaction, missing opportunities to deepen their connection to the experience.

 Exploring how Kahoot!, Duolingo, and Trivia Crack are enhancing user engagement through interactive learning.